Emergent structures in open EFTs: Introduction

 Understanding open quantum and classical systems is a central challenge in high-energy theory, condensed matter, and cosmology.
 When a system interacts with an environment, it typically exhibits non-unitary dynamics, which manifests itself as dissipation and stochastic noise, due to the exchange of energy and information.
 As standard quantum field theory techniques cannot capture these effects, one has to work within the Schwinger-Keldysh (SK) formalism \cite{Schwinger:1960qe,Keldysh:1964ud,Feynman:1963fq,Sieberer:2015hba,Crossley:2015evo,Glorioso:2017fpd,Liu:2018kfw,Haehl:2016pec} (see also \cite{Galley:2012hx,Galley:2014wla} for a classical formulation of nonconservative systems).
 This framework, which includes doubling the dynamical fields to describe evolution along a closed-time contour, enables the computation of in-in expectation values and the construction of effective actions for out-of-equilibrium processes.
 Such actions typically possess two types of symmetries: physical (diagonal) symmetries transform both fields identically in the two branches, while advanced symmetries act oppositely on the two field copies \cite{Sieberer:2015svu}.

 Building on the foundational work of \cite{Crossley:2015evo,Liu:2018kfw} on dissipative effective field theories (EFTs), recent studies have applied these techniques in a variety of physical settings: time-translational symmetry breaking in flat spacetime \cite{Hongo:2018ant}, open EFTs of inflation in cosmology \cite{Salcedo:2024smn,Salcedo:2025ezu}, damping of pseudo-Goldstone modes \cite{Delacretaz:2021qqu,Armas:2021vku,Baggioli:2023tlc}, coset constructions with softly broken symmetries \cite{Akyuz:2023lsm,Akyuz:2025bco} and gravitational EFTs \cite{Lau:2024mqm}.
 A central theme in all previous works is the explicit breaking of the advanced symmetry while the physical symmetry remains intact.
 Interestingly, in a recent open extension of Maxwell theory, it was shown that the effect of breaking the advanced symmetry only deforms the constraints of the theory \cite{Salcedo:2024nex}; this is a consequence of invariance of the part of the action that mixes physical and advanced fields under a deformed gauge symmetry of the advanced field.
-This raises a question: when physical symmetries are preserved but advanced symmetries are broken, do open EFTs exhibit similar emergent structures?
+Because of this new symmetry, the deterministic EOMs remain consistent in the sense that the number of independent equations matches the number of gauge-fixed variables.
+This raises a question: is this a universal behaviour of open EFTs in gauge or gravity theories?
+An alternative and equivalent formulation of the question is the following: are the EOMs of an open extension in such theories consistent for a broad class of allowed open terms?

-In this work, we address this question in systems with gauge fields and gravity.
-Starting from the open EFT of a superfluid, we identify an emergent average current conservation, and in an open extension of Maxwell theory, formulated in terms of higher-form variables and coupled to background fields (see, e.g.~\cite{Gaiotto:2014kfa,Armas:2023tyx}), we derive the deformed constraint of the theory, recovering the results of \cite{Salcedo:2024nex}.
-Subsequently, we investigate gravitational analogues by considering open extensions of the Einstein–Hilbert action and establishing the existence of deformed noise constraints.
+In this work, we investigate this issue through representative examples of open effective field theories involving gauge fields and gravity.
+Starting from the open EFT of a superfluid, we show how an emergent average current conservation arises.
+We then consider an open extension of Maxwell theory, formulated in terms of higher-form variables and coupled to background fields (see, e.g.~\cite{Gaiotto:2014kfa,Armas:2023tyx}), and demonstrate that the deterministic equations satisfy a deformed constraint structure, recovering the deformed constraints of \cite{Salcedo:2024nex}.
+Finally, we explore gravitational analogues by analyzing open extensions of the Einstein–Hilbert action and show that consistency restricts the allowed form of open operators that can yield deformed diffeomorphism identities.